 - His relatives and friends have asked him to apologise to his supervisor in order to keep his job.
 The ball is now in his court.

 - I have worked tirelessly for two years here now.
 I think I deserve a pay raise.
-I have done my bit, the ball is in your court now manager sir.
+I have done my bit; the ball is in your court now, manager, sir.

-Ball is in Your Court Idiom: Synonyms
+Synonyms for Ball is in Your Court Idiom

 - It’s your move,